salrashid123/salrashid123.github.io/private-api-access-gcp/README.md

 ## Architecture

+The following diagram summarizes the overall architecture that you create in this tutorial.

-The setup is relatively simple:  connect the two networks through a VPN tunnel and set the routing to resolve and emit GCP APIs through the tunnel.
+Connect the two networks through a VPN tunnel and set the routing to resolve and emit GCP APIs through that tunnel.

-Some points to note:
+* You connect a private network in Amazon VPC to a virtual network in your GCP project through IPsec VPN.
+If you use an on-premises private network instead of Amazon VPC, you would use Cloud Interconnect to have a private network connection to your GCP project.

+* You use Private Google Access from GCP projects.
+Servers running outside GCP projects cannot reach GCP APIs, such as the Cloud Translation, by using an internal IP address, even when Private Google Access is enabled.

+Notes:

-- This article does not use BGP dynamic routing as provided by [Cloud Router](https://cloud.google.com/router/docs/).
-It instead utilizes setting up [routes](https://cloud.google.com/vpc/docs/routes#instancerouting) on both ends of the system.
+- This article does *not* use BGP dynamic routing as provided by [Cloud Router](https://cloud.google.com/router/docs/).
+It instead utilizes setting up [routes](https://cloud.google.com/vpc/docs/routes#instancerouting) on both ends of the system as a demonstration of the low-level routing and `ipsec` traffic management.
+For BGP based routing, see [How to set up a VPN between strongSwan and Cloud VPN](https://cloud.google.com/community/tutorials/using-cloud-vpn-with-strongswan).

-- Uses another GCP Project to "simulate" the remote network.
+- This article another GCP Project to "simulate" the remote network.
+The choice of low-level `ipsec` protocol terminating directly on the 'simulated remote' network demonstrates baseline connectivity that could be used in other environments.
 Alternatively, you can setup a tunnel on any provider such as [AWS](https://cloud.google.com/files/CloudVPNGuide-UsingCloudVPNwithAmazonWebServices.pdf).

 - Remote nework VPN endpoint is a VM running [openswan](https://www.openswan.org/) for ipsec and [bind](https://en.wikipedia.org/wiki/BIND) for DNS.

-Private access for Google APIs from remote systems requries a special ```CNAME``` map:
-- Normally ```www.googleapis.com``` resolves for IP addresses that are external but over VPN, a specific CNAME map as such is required:
-  * ```www.googlapis.com:  CNAME=restricted.googleapis.com``` --> ```199.36.153.4/30```
-  * the IP reange ```199.36.153.4/30``` is routed though the tunnel and will handle only internal traffic within GCP as Private Acccess

 ![images/private_access.svg](images/private_access.svg)

+## Objectives

+* Enable Private Google Access in order to allow Remote VMs instances to access Google Cloud Platform APIs without using public IP addresses.

+* Optionally enable VPC Service Controls to limit access to GCP APis unless they originate from within a VPC Security perimeter

+## Costs

+This tutorial uses the following billable components of Google Cloud Platform:

+* Compute Engine
+* Cloud VPN
+* Google Cloud Storage

 ## Project Structure/Specifications

-Lets get started.
-In the example below specifies the local/remote networks as such:
+In the tutorial, we will setup the following remote an local networks.

 * Local:
-  - project:  ```your-vpn```
   - zone: ```us-central1-a```
   - network:```192.168.0.0/20```
 * GCP:
-  - project:  ```gcp-project-200601```
   - zone: ```us-central1-a```
   - network: ```10.10.0.0/20```

+  - "OnPrem" simualted network project:  projectId=```ONPREM_PROJECT```
+  - GCP network project:  projectId=```GCP_PROJECT```

 The steps outlined below sets up the following (in order):

+- 1a.
+[GCP.1]
-- [GCP] setup project
+  - 1b  [GCP] Setup GCP project
-- [GCP] setup custom network
+  - 1c.
+[GCP] Setup custom network
-- [GCP] create routes for private GCP API access via tunnel
+  - 1d.
+[GCP] Create routes for private GCP API access via tunnel
-- [GCP] create GCE instance for testing
+  - 1e.
+[GCP] Create GCE instance for testing

+- 2a.
+[Remote.1]
-- [Remote] setup project
+  - 2b.
+[Remote] Setup "onprem" project
-- [Remote] setup custom network
+  - 2c.
+[Remote] Setup custom network
-- [Remote] set firewall rules for  VPN traffic/gateway and private API access
+  - 2d.
+[Remote] Set firewall rules for  VPN traffic/gateway and private API access
-- [Remote] create VM instance for VPN Gateway
+  - 2e.
+[Remote] Create VM instance for VPN Gateway
+  - 2f.
+[Remote] Add next-hop route thorugh VPN Gateway
-- [Remote] create VM for testing
+  - 2g.
+[Remote] Create VM for testing

+- 3a.
+[GCP.2]
-- [GCP] create VPN definition
+  - 3b.
+[GCP] Create VPN definition
-- [GCP] allow traffic through VPN
+  - 3c.
+[GCP] Allow traffic through VPN

+- 4a.
+[Remote.2]
-- [Remote] configure VPN gateway VM
+  - 4b.
+[Remote] Configure VPN gateway VM
-  - [Remote] iptables
+  - 4c.
+[Remote] iptables
-  - [Remote] strongswan (ipsec)
+  - 4d.
+[Remote] Strongswan (ipsec)
-  - [Remote] bind (dns)
+  - 4e.
+[Remote] bind (dns)
-- [Remote] verify connectivity to VM on [GCP]
+  - 4f.
+[Remote] Verify connectivity to VM on [GCP]
-- [Remote] verify DNS and route connectivy to
+  - 4g.
+[Remote] Verify DNS and route connectivity
-  - ```restricted.googleapis.com```
-  - ```www.googleapis.com```
-- [Remote] verify connectivity from internal VM via gateway
+  - 4h.
+[Remote] Verify connectivity from internal VM via gateway

-- [GCP] Configure VPC Service Controls
+- 5a.
+[GCP.3] Configure VPC Service Controls

-## Configure GCP.1
+## 1a.
+Configure GCP.1

 This section details setting up the project on GCP.